 The District enters into interest rate swap agreements to modify interest rates on some outstanding debt.
 The net interest is recorded in the financial statements annually.
-In the current year, the hedge fund termination has been recorded, see Note 6F for further details.

 In June 2008, GASB issued Statement No. 53, Accounting and Financial Reporting for Derivative Instruments (GASB 53).
 The statement specifically requires governments to measure and report most derivative instruments at fair value in their financial statements that are prepared using the economic resources measurement focus and the accrual basis of accounting.
 The requirement of reporting the derivative instruments at fair value on the face of the basic financial statements gives the users of those statements a clearer look into the risks their governments are sometimes exposed to when they enter into these transactions and how those risks are managed.
 The statement also addresses hedge accounting requirements and improves disclosures, providing a summary of the government's derivative instrument activity, its objectives for entering into derivative instruments, and their significant terms and risks.
 The District implemented GASB 53 in fiscal 2010.